 - We continue to respond quickly to requests for help or assistance from individuals and other organizations within our community – from helping neighbors to coordinating with the local school, our staff seeks to be the hands and feet of Christ (in safe, healthy ways) during this time.
 We know that increased physical distancing does not have to mean relational distancing.

 We recognize that the circumstances of this pandemic are a definite challenge, and have also forced our society to slow down in many ways.
 Turner Valley is no exception, and the pandemic has limited our ministry options.
 Limitation inspires creativity, and this has been a time of reflection and renewal, as we seek to live out our mission statement in a different way than usual.

 - Our Mountain Venture Discipleship Training School (MVDTS) is fully running, with special consideration given to following COVID-19 regulations at all times.
-The outreach phase will now be limited to Canada, and we are looking forward to building or strengthening relationships with ministries in our own beautiful country.
+The outreach phase was limited to Canada, and we enjoyed the opportunity to build and strengthen relationships with ministries in our own beautiful country.

-- The School of Biblical Studies (SBS) is set to start as normal in September.
+- The School of Biblical Studies (SBS) has been running as normal since September.
 International students will be required to quarantine for their first two weeks, and social distancing will be practiced in the classroom and other communal times.

 - We as individuals and a community are actively seeking to connect with the Lord, to hear His purposes for this time and also the years to follow.
 What might He want to work in our lives and ministry during these months?
 What might He want to do through us?